apify/apify-docs/sources/academy/platform/deploying_your_code/output_schema.md

 ## Final result {#final-result}

 Great!
-Now that everything is set up, it's time to run the actor and admire your actor's brand new output tab.
+Now that everything is set up, it's time to run the actor and admire your Actor's brand new output tab.

 > Need some extra guidance?
 Visit the [output schema documentation](/platform/actors/development/actor-definition/output-schema) for more detailed information about how to implement this feature.

-A few seconds after running the actor, you should see the actors results being displayed in the `Overview` table.
+A few seconds after running the Actor, you should see its results displayed in the `Overview` table.

 ![Output table overview](./images/output-schema-final-example.webp)